jellyhive/SwedishBankAccounts/README.md

 # Modulus10 Validation

-A static method for validating a BankAccountNumber according to Modulus10 should be included.
+A static method for validating a number according to the Modulus-10 method should be included.

 # Modulus11 Validation

-A static method for validating a BankAccountNumber according to Modulus11 should be included.
+A static method for validating a number according to the Modulus-11 method should be included.